caioaraujo/bakery_payments_api_v2/README.md

 - Pipenv
 - Make

-You can install all dependencies and creating a virtualenv with pipenv (https://pipenv.readthedocs.io/en/latest/install/),
+You can install all dependencies and creating a virtualenv with pipenv (https://pipenv.readthedocs.io/en/latest/install/) by running:
-running:

 `pipenv install`